aaronparker/aaronparker.github.io/_posts/2006-08-25-scheduling-reboots-for-the-access-gateway.md

 tags:
   - Access-Gateway
 ---
 [Martijn Kools](http://www.brianmadden.com/forum/showProfile.aspx?memid=2688) has very kindly let me repost his instructions for enabling SSH on the Access Gateway and scheduling a reboot.
 WARNING: This is a totally unsupported method for enabling SSH.
-Be sure to have a backup of the config of the AG and access to the Access Gatway CD to be able to perform a reinstall if required.
+Be sure to have a backup of the config of the AG and access to the Access Gateway CD to be able to perform a reinstall if required.

   1. Download a Linux Live CD such as [Ubuntu](http://www.ubuntu.com/download) or [Knoppix](http://www.knopper.net/knoppix/index-en.html).
 These instructions are based on Ubuntu.
   2. Boot the Access Gateway from the CD and choose the Safe VGA option.